Fields of Study

 The graduate program focuses on linguistics as a cognitive and social science.
 We offer strong theoretical grounding in phonetics, phonology, syntax, and semantics, as well as the opportunity to investigate the intersection of these subfields with language contact, sociolinguistics, historical linguistics, psycholinguistics, and computational linguistics.
 Students are encouraged to formulate and test theories of speakers' linguistic knowledge, and theories of linguistic variation and use, drawing on observational, experimental, and computational methods.

 Steven Abney specializes in computational linguistics, particularly parsing and language learning.
+Ezra Keshet has interests in computational semantics.
 Drago Radev (School of Information and Linguistics) specializes in computational linguistics in information systems, especially summarization and question answering.
 Richmond Thomason (Philosophy and Linguistics) has interests in natural language generation and dialogue systems.
 Richard Lewis (Psychology and Linguistics) studies computational models of human sentence processing.
-In addition, Acrisio Pires has interests in parsing and multilingual applications.

-Among the common themes in faculty members' historical linguistic interests are sound change, methods and practice in establishing language families, and language contact.
-Jeffrey Heath's important historical research has focused on languages of Arnhem Land in Australia, dialects of Moroccan Arabic, and Songhay languages.
+Among the themes of faculty members' historical linguistic interests are sound change, methods and practice in establishing language families, language contact and the relation between language change and cognitive and social factors.
 Sally Thomason specializes in changes resulting from language contact; she also studies deliberate linguistic changes and (mainly from a skeptical viewpoint) proposals for long-distance relationships.
 Bill Baxter specializes in Chinese historical linguistics; he also has strong interests in questions of distant linguistic relationships.
 Pam Beddor, primarily a phonetician, investigates phonetic routes to sound change.
 Steve Dworkin is a historical Romance linguist, with a special emphasis on processes of lexical change.
 Ben Fortson specializes in Indo-European linguistics.
-Acrisio Pires is primarily a theoretical syntactician, but he also investigates syntactic change.
+Acrisio Pires, primarily a formal syntactician, investigates syntactic change in connection with language acquisition.
 Robin Queen, a sociolinguist, focuses on interactions among language contact, language ideology, and language change.
 The historical linguistics group in the Department is augmented and strengthened by research on language history being carried out by other faculty in this and other departments at the university, as well as by faculty in neighboring universities.

-Research in this domain falls into two primary areas: adult sentence comprehension and language across the lifespan.
-The research on comprehension (Julie Boland, Richard Lewis) focuses primarily on syntactic analysis and its relationship to lexical and semantic processes.
-These cognitive processes are studied using both experimental techniques (e.g., eye-tracking, reaction time paradigms) and computational modeling.
-Research in the psychology of language across the lifespan investigates language acquisition in children (Sam Epstein) and the relationships among language, social and cognitive factors in aging (Deborah Keller-Cohen).
-The language acquisition research focuses on the acquisition of syntactic knowledge (Epstein).
-Faculty from other departments with related interests include Nick Ellis, Susan Gelman, Catherine Lord, Fred Morrison, Thad Polk, and Twila Tardif (all from Psychology), and Diane Larsen-Freeman (the English Language Institute).
+Research in this domain falls into two primary areas: sentence comprehension and language acquisition and processing across the lifespan.
+The research on comprehension (Jon Brennan, Julie Boland, Richard Lewis) focuses primarily on syntactic parsing and its relationship to lexical and semantic processes.
+These cognitive processes are studied using multiple experimental techniques (e.g., eye-tracking, reaction time paradigms, electroencephalography/EEG, magnetoencephalography/MEG and functional magnetic resonance imaging/fMRI) and computational modeling.
+Research in the psychology of language across the lifespan investigates first and second language acquisition and bilingualism in children and adults (Sam Epstein, Carmel O'Shannessy, Acrisio Pires) and the relationships among language, social and cognitive factors in aging (Deborah Keller-Cohen).
+Faculty from other departments with related interests include Nick Ellis, Susan Gelman, Ioulia Kovelman, Frederick Morrison, Thad Polk, and Twila Tardif (all from Psychology), and Diane Larsen-Freeman (the English Language Institute and School of Education).